Seacroft: Seacroft Civic Centre

 The 1960s also saw the construction of the Seacroft Civic Centre, which was at the time a novel way of building an outdoor purpose built town centre.
-The Civic Centre had a Grandways supermarket and a Woolworths Group as well as many other smaller shops, banks, pubs and a library.
+The Civic Centre had a Grandways supermarket and a Woolworths as well as many other smaller shops, banks, pubs and a library.
 In the 1990s it had become apparent that the condition of the Civic Centre had deteriorated significantly in the 30 years since its construction.
 Talks were held with Leeds City Council, and Tesco were found as the preferred bidder to rebuild the Seacroft Civic Centre.

 Seacroft Green Shopping Centre

-In 1999, work began clearing the site and in the 2000s (decade) the new Seacroft Green Shopping Centre opened.
+In 1999, work began clearing the site and in 2000 the new Seacroft Green Shopping Centre opened.
 The Tesco supermarket was cited at the time to be the largest in Europe, a claim which may not have been true.
 It is, however, still an enormous supermarket spread over two levels (the second being a large mezzanine level, which was built a few years after the Tesco store had opened to give more space within the store).
 The car park was also enlarged and other shop units were built along the side of the supermarket, making the centre a crescent shape.
 The huge supermarket as well as the other shops promised to create hundreds more jobs then would be lost through the loss of trade in the Civic Centre, which among other factors made the redevelopment favourable with many Seacroft residents.